michaelmelanson/riscy/README.md

 ### RISC-V compliance

-_tl;dr_ it supports the basic instruction set, but it's hopelessly inadequate in every other way.
+_tl;dr_ it supports the basics, but it's hopelessly inadequate at anything complex.

 This repository contains binary versions of the `riscv-tests` test suite from https://github.com/riscv/riscv-tests and uses these to test compliance with the